Rainbow-Dreamer/musicpy_docs/docs/Basic syntax of scale type.md

 step: the number of steps of the extracted chord to find the next chord note in the scale, the default value is 2, i.e. stacking by thirds.
 ```

-Since the pickchord_by_degree function can be abbreviated to a pair of parentheses, you can add a pair of parentheses directly after a scale type, and then write the parameters of the pickchord_by_degree function inside, which is more concise, for example
+Since the pick_chord_by_degree function can be abbreviated to a pair of parentheses, you can add a pair of parentheses directly after a scale type, and then write the parameters of the pick_chord_by_degree function inside, which is more concise, for example

 ```python
 # Build a C major scale called c_major_scale